Scoppettuolo/RokuPal/README.txt

 ---

-RokuPal is a standalone CMS fork (descended from the Drupal 6 API) focused on blogs, forums, and simple websites.
-It is not the "Drupal 6" brand/product.
+RokuPal is a standalone CMS fork (Drupal 6 API lineage) focused on blogs, forums, and simple sites.
+It is not "Drupal 6" per se.
 The name is RokuPal.

 ---